adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

         self.model.load_state_dict(state_dict, strict=True)
 ```

-You can see that the local clients take all model parameters and sets them for the FedAvg strategy top train a new local model.
-However, in the case of FedBN, the parameters for the BN layer is excluded.
+You can see that the local clients take all model parameters and set them for the FedAvg strategy to train a new local model.
+However, in the case of FedBN, the parameters for the BN layer are excluded.